Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 In this final section of the DME series, you will analyze how all the systems work together.
 To speed up the analysis, you can load the starter scenario which has been created for you.

-Save your scenario in an appropriate location for your work.
-When you save a scenario in STK, it will save in its originating format.
+Save and extract the VDF data in the form of a scenario folder.
+When you save a VDF in the STK application, it will save in its originating format.
 That is, if you open a VDF, the default save format will be a VDF (.vdf).
-The same is true for a scenario file (*.sc).
-If you want to save a VDF as a file scenario file (or vice-versa), you must change the file format by using the Save As feature.
+If you want to save and extract a VDF as a scenario folder, you must change the file format by using the Save As feature.
+This will create a permanent scenario file complete with child objects and any additional files packaged with the VDF.

 1. Open the File menu.